Elgin and Winter Garden Theatres

 The Elgin & Winter Garden Theatres are a pair of stacked theatres in Toronto, Ontario, Canada.
-The Winter Garden Theatre is seven storeys above the Elgin Theatre.
+The Winter Garden Theatre sits above the Elgin, six storeys up from street level.
 They are the last surviving Edwardian stacked theatres in the world.

 History

 The Winter Garden was designed to be an atmospheric garden, with painted walls in watercolours, and the ceiling is decorated with lanterns and dried beech leaves.